The capital of the ancient mountain kingdom of Nepal, Kathmandu has the air of a medieva...Read more >

 Tiger Mountain Pokhara Lodge is just half an hour's drive from Pokhara in western Nepal.
 Situated on a spectacular hilltop ridge a thousand feet (305m) above the Pokhara Valley, it has panoramic mountain views of Machhapuchhare, and three of the world's 8,000m (> 26,000ft) Himalayan peaks, Dhaulagiri, Annapurna and Manaslu.
 Rooms are arranged around the hilltop in hand-cut stone bungalows.
 All the rooms have a spacious verandas, adjoining bathroom and are furnished with a twin or king sized beds.
 Fresh herbs and salads come from the Lodge's own organic gardens.
 Fruits and vegetables are grown in the village.
 Breakfast is in the English tradition and lunch is a Nepali buffet of a range of authentic dishes using local spices.
 An alternate light lunch of fresh salads and soups is available on request.
 Dinner is a daily changing table d'hôte menu including traditional European and British cuisine.

-The Hyatt Regency is set in 37 acres of gardens and is located 10 km from the city centre of Kathmandu, on the road to Boudhanath Stupa, the most holy of Tibetan Buddhist shrines outside Tibet.
-The hotel is considered the best in Kathmandu in terms of accommodation and facilities and has 284 rooms and 6 suites.
+The Hyatt Regency is set in 37 acres of gardens and is located ten kilometres from the city centre of Kathmandu on the road to Boudhanath Stupa, the most holy of Tibetan Buddhist shrines outside Tibet.
+The hotel is considered to be the best in Kathmandu in terms of accommodation and faculties and has 284 rooms and 6 suites.

 Low season from £2995 per person